Bomb attack on Afghan news agency, two hurt

-JALALABAD, Afghanistan (Reuters) - A bomb exploded at an office of Afghanistan’s main news agency on Thursday, wounding two people and causing damage in the latest attack on the country’s media.
+JALALABAD, Afghanistan, June 11 (Reuters) - A bomb exploded at an office of Afghanistan’s main news agency on Thursday, wounding two people and causing damage in the latest attack on the country’s media.

 No group claimed responsibility for the blast at the office of the Pajhwok news agency in the eastern province of Nangarhar but its editor-in-chief, Danish Karokhil, said militants had issued threats in the past.